General Information for Families

 Attendance

-Regular school attendance is necessary for mastery of the educational program provided to students attending Hazen.
-Students are expected to attend each assigned class.
+Regular school attendance is necessary for mastery of the educational program at Hazen High School.
+Students are expected to attend each assigned class, on time, every day.

-If you are late arriving to school during 1st period, go to your 1st period class.
-Your teacher will mark you tardy.
-If you arrive late during 2nd or later period, you need to first go to the attendance office (located in the commons).
+· If you are late arriving to school during any period, first go to the attendance office (located in the commons) to get a pass to class.

 The following are not allowed and may result in disciplinary action (including not being allowed to leave class):